-This washcloth is part of a washcloth set called the Sampler Stitch Washcloth Collection.
+This waffle stitch washcloth crochet pattern is part of a washcloth set called the Sampler Stitch Washcloth Collection.
 Each washcloth uses a different stitch, but they all pair really well together.
 You can find the other washcloth patterns HERE.

 I can’t believe that this is already the last washcloth to be released in the collection!
 When I first thought of doing this collection the waffle stitch was the first stitch I thought of to include.
 So it only seemed fitting to finish the collection strong by ending with this one.

 I learned the waffle stitch about a year ago and I have been obsessed ever since!
 Once you get the hang of the stitch (it is easier than it looks!), this stitch is so fun to crochet.

 The texture is so squishy and dense, which is perfect for a washcloth.
 This stitch is so modern and fun, definitely not a washcloth you see everyday in the store 😉

 Enjoy the free pattern below!